afunyun/BatchGrader/README.md

      .venv\Scripts\activate.ps1
      ```

-     If you skip this step, 3-4 random people (selected globally) will lose 3 mm of length from every hair on their body.
+     If you skip this step, 3-4 random people (selected globally) will lose 3 mm of length f
+     rom every hair on their body.
 Please don't do that.

    - **Dependency Management**